5a-lil/Coding_Basics_Lesson/README.md

 $ new empty line
 ```

 So in this section you learnt how to compile and execute your code and that's awesome because you can actually start coding !
-But before that lets deep again in more shell basics and habits that you use often while coding.
+But before that lets deep again in more Shell basics and habits that you use often while coding.
 ### Shell quick practice
 Lets see some useful scenarios that might happen: